Frequently Asked Questions

-The Parent Academy of Duval County Public Schools began in the 2013-2014 school-year; an initiative spearheaded by Dr. Nikolai Vitti, Superintendent of Schools.
+The Parent Academy of Duval County Public Schools began in the 2013-2014 school-year; an initiative spearheaded by Dr. Nikolai Vitti, former Superintendent of Schools.

 Why are there three strands (categories)?

 Student Achievement: Some parents haven’t done math in several years and, when they did, it wasn’t done the way it’s done now.
 This is just one example of why Student Achievement courses are so important.
 Most Student Achievement courses are taught by district DCPS staff members themselves, and bring the experts to the parents not only to educate them, but to answer any questions they may have to successfully assist their child(ren) academically.